Gi60s/custom-error-instance/README.md

 Produce custom JavaScript errors that:

- - Integrate seemlessly with NodeJS' existing Error implementation.
+ - Integrate seamlessly with NodeJS' existing Error implementation.
  - Extend the Error object without altering it.
  - Create an inheritance hierarchy of custom errors and sub custom errors.
  - Have instanceof types and instance constructor names.